Master lifecycle email marketing: 47% revenue boost proven

 How often should I send lifecycle emails without causing fatigue?

 Limit total email frequency to 1 to 2 messages per week across all campaigns and flows combined to prevent subscriber burnout.
+This principle reflects the wider issue of digital fatigue, where an always-on communication environment overwhelms recipients and diminishes engagement across every channel.
 Monitor your unsubscribe rate closely, keeping it below 0.5% as a health indicator.
 If rates spike above 1%, immediately audit your sending frequency and message relevance.
 Build suppression rules so customers in active lifecycle flows don’t receive promotional broadcasts simultaneously.

 What metrics best indicate lifecycle email marketing success?